dogweather/forkful/content/en/dart/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists in Dart is about verifying the presence of a directory at a specified path on the file system before performing operations like reading or writing files.
-Programmers do this to avoid errors that occur when attempting to access or modify directories that do not exist.

 ## How to:
 Dart uses the `dart:io` library to work with files and directories.
 Here is a simple way to check if a directory exists:

 ```dart